-Parasites are a real health threat to Suffolk County pets.
+Parasites are a real health threat to Deer Park pets.
 Ticks and mosquitos carry parasites that can invade your pet's body and cause potentially fatal conditions, that's why your vet will recommend ways to prevent parasites from invading your four-legged friend.
 It's also important to know that some of these parasites can be passed from pets to their loving owners!

 Parasite prevention can help to protect your pet from conditions such as: